ravibhagavandas/amazon-freertos/vendors/microchip/boards/GettingStarted_With SAME54.md

 4. Demo Configuration
 	- For Secure Wired/Wireless solution, use the aws_clientcredential.h and aws_clientcredentialkeys.h obtained as part of the provisioning Secure Element (ATECC608).
+		- For Wireless solution, enter the WIFI SSID and password in aws_clientcredential.h.
 	- For Wired only solution, refer [Configuring the FreeRTOS Demos](https://docs.aws.amazon.com/freertos/latest/userguide/freertos-configure.html)